 According to Google Scholar, this body of research has also been cited in over 35 books and many newspapers and magazines and has been presented at annual meetings of the Society of Behavioral Medicine (SBM), and the Association for the Advancement of Behavior Therapy (AABT).

 While at OSF Saint Francis Medical Center, Dr. Baker was an adjunct instructor at his alma mater, teaching Human Sexuality, a course he taught at Bradley from 1992 until 2004.

 In 1999, Dr. Baker returned to Bradley University to direct the Center for Wellness and Counseling (CWC).
 During that time, he developed the Center for Wellness & Counseling's "CWC Wellness Web" that offered information on over 150 wellness and health topics as well as confidential and anonymous psychological tests for issues like anxiety, depression, alcohol, eating disorders, and post traumatic stress.
-Numerous university counseling centers linked their webpages to the CWC Wellness Web to make its formation available to their students.
+Numerous university counseling centers linked their web-pages to the CWC Wellness Web to make its information available to their students.

-While directing the CWC, Dr. Baker taught additional courses in the Psychology Department including: Introductory Psychology, Abnormal Psychology, Health Psychology, Human Behavior in the Environment, and an advanced Seminar entitled Understanding Obesity and Eating Disorders.
+While directing the CWC, Dr. Baker taught additional courses in the Psychology Department including: Introductory Psychology, Abnormal Psychology, Health Psychology, Human Behavior in the Social Environment, and an advanced Seminar entitled Understanding Obesity and Eating Disorders.